-The two Australian lacrosse players now at St. Joe’s got the name — an abbreviation for “mosquitos” — when they were in grade school from their youth coach Glen Mollison.
+The two Australian lacrosse players, now at St. Joseph’s, got the name — an abbreviation for “mosquitos” — when they were in grade school from their youth coach, Glen Mollison.

 “They reminded me of mosquitos,” he said.

-Lane just finished her career at St. Joe’s as the program record holder with 84 assists, the second all-time leader with 209 total points and fifth in goals, with 125.
-Kelly, coming off her sophomore campaign, has 54 assists, good for eighth in program history.
-She put up 37 assists this year, the second-highest season total in program history.
+Lane just finished her career at St. Joe’s as the school’s record holder with 84 assists.
+She ranks second all-time with 209 total points and fifth with 125 goals.
+Kelly, coming off her sophomore campaign, has 54 career assists, good for eighth in team history.
+She put up 37 assists this year, the second-highest season total in school history.

-But the two have been sharing a field since Lane was 10 years old, playing for the Footscray Lacrosse Club in Melbourne, Australia, coached by Mollison.
-They were a part of an under-11 program that went undefeated, leading to Mollison passing on the traditional trophies handed out to four players, instead getting T-shirts for the entire team.
+The two women have been sharing a field since Lane was 10 and playing for the Footscray Lacrosse Club in Melbourne, Australia.
+Coached by Mollison, they were a part of an under-11 program that went undefeated.

-The families of Lane and Kelly lived less than 10 minutes from one another.
-Their siblings played together, and now they share an Australian connection thousands of miles away.
+Back then, the women’s families lived less than 10 minutes apart, and their siblings played together.
+Now they share an Australian connection thousands of miles away.

-They have inside jokes from their childhood, they watched the same TV shows, and they never have to explain Australian slang to one another.
+The women still share inside jokes from their childhood.
+They watched the same TV shows back then, and they never have to explain Australian slang to one another.

-“It’s nice to get away from the American life for jut an hour and get some perspective,” Kelly said.
+“It’s nice to get away from the American life for just an hour and get some perspective,” Kelly said of sharing time with Lane.
 “It’s nice to be thankful for this opportunity with someone who gets it.
 Playing lacrosse in college might be a normal thing here, but at home, it’s an incredible opportunity.”

-The duo has traveled the world representing Australia’s national program.
-Lane participated in the 2017 Federation of International Lacrosse World Cup.
-They both played in the 2015 under-19 FIL championships in Edinburgh, Scotland.
+The duo has traveled the world representing Australia’s national team.
+Lane participated in the 2017 Federation of International Lacrosse World Cup, and they both played in the 2015 under-19 FIL championships in Edinburgh, Scotland.

-There are many differences between their home country’s teams and the American system in which most of their teammates developed, primarily the approach on offense, the age range of a team, and the amount of time and resources available for a squad.
+There are many differences between their home country’s teams and the American system in which most of their teammates developed, the women said.
+That includes the approach on offense, the age range of players on a team, and the amount of coaching time and resources available to players .

 “Coming from Australia, it’s just very selfless,” Lane said.
 “We’re always looking to pass.
 If someone else has a better angle at a shot, 100 percent we’re just going to pass it.

-All of it has contributed to them being two of the best passers in St. Joe’s lacrosse history.
+All of that has contributed to them being two of the best passers in St. Joe’s history.

-“You’re playing with people so much older than you,” Kelly said.
+“You’re playing with people so much older than you,” Kelly said of playing back home.
 “Girls here have only played with their same age.
 You get a different experience.”

-Before Kelly finished high school in Melbourne, she said she noticed Lane making an early impact at St. Joe’s and, like many others playing lacrosse in Australia’s national program, realized competing at the American college level was possible.
+Before Kelly finished high school in Melbourne, she said she noticed Lane making an impact at St. Joe’s.
+Like many others playing lacrosse in Australia’s national program, Kelly realized that competing at the American college level was possible.

-Kelly signed with St. Joe’s in part because of her friendship with Lane, and the ability to have a connection home even when so far away.
+Kelly signed with St. Joe’s in part because of her friendship with Lane and the chance to have a connection with home even when so far away.